chains-project/ghasum/README.md

 ## Recommendations

-When using ghasum it is recommend to pin all Actions to version tags.
+When using ghasum it is recommended to pin all Actions to version tags.
 If Actions are benign, these won't change over time.
 Major version tags or branch refs are expected to change over time as changes are made to the Action, which results in failing verification by ghasum.
 Commit SHAs do not have to be used because the benefits they provide are covered by ghasum.

 If an Action misbehaves - moving version refs after publishing - it is recommended to use commit SHAs instead to avoid failing verification by ghasum.